Antimony

 China is the largest producer of antimony and its compounds, with most production coming from the Xikuangshan Mine in Hunan.
 The industrial methods for refining antimony from stibnite are roasting followed by reduction with carbon, or direct reduction of stibnite with iron.

-The largest applications for metallic antimony are in alloys with lead and tin, which have improved properties for solders, bullets, and plain bearings.
+The most common applications for metallic antimony are in alloys with lead and tin, which have improved properties for solders, bullets, and plain bearings.
 It improves the rigidity of lead-alloy plates in lead–acid batteries.
 Antimony trioxide is a prominent additive for halogen-containing flame retardants.
 Antimony is used as a dopant in semiconductor devices.

 Characteristics

 Properties

-Antimony is a member of group 15 of the periodic table, one of the elements called pnictogens, and has an electronegativity of 2.05.
+Antimony is a member of group 15 of the periodic table.
+As one of the elements called pnictogens, it has an electronegativity of 2.05.
 In accordance with periodic trends, it is more electronegative than tin or bismuth, and less electronegative than tellurium or arsenic.
-Antimony is stable in air at room temperature, but reacts with oxygen if heated to produce antimony trioxide, Sb2O3.
+As a metalloid, it has a Mohs scale hardness of 3.

-Antimony is a silvery, lustrous gray metalloid with a Mohs scale hardness of 3, which is too soft to mark hard objects.
-Coins of antimony were issued in China's Guizhou province in 1931; durability was poor, and minting was soon discontinued.
-Antimony is resistant to attack by acids.
+Antimony is a silvery, lustrous gray solid that is stable in air at room temperature.
+If heated, it reacts with oxygen to produce antimony trioxide,Sb2O3.
+Antimony is attacked by oxidizing acids.

-Four allotropes of antimony are known: a stable metallic form, and three metastable forms (explosive, black, and yellow).
-Elemental antimony is a brittle, silver-white, shiny metalloid.
-When slowly cooled, molten antimony crystallizes into a trigonal cell, isomorphic with the gray allotrope of arsenic.
-A rare explosive form of antimony can be formed from the electrolysis of antimony trichloride.
+The stable allotrope of antimony crystallises in a trigonal cell, isomorphic with bismuth and the gray allotrope of arsenic.

+A yellow allotrope of antimony, assumed to be analogous to yellow arsenice, forms by oxidation of stibine (SbH3) with air or oxygen at −90 °C. At ambient temperatures and in ambient light, it transforms into the more stable black allotrope.
+A rare explosive form of antimony can be formed from the electrolysis of antimony trichloride, but it always contains appreciable chlorine and is not really an antimony allotrope.
 When scratched with a sharp implement, an exothermic reaction occurs and white fumes are given off as metallic antimony forms; when rubbed with a pestle in a mortar, a strong detonation occurs.
-Black antimony is formed upon rapid cooling of antimony vapor.
-It has the same crystal structure as red phosphorus and black arsenic; it oxidizes in air and may ignite spontaneously.
-At 100 °C, it gradually transforms into the stable form.
-The yellow allotrope of antimony is the most unstable; it has been generated only by oxidation of stibine (SbH3) at −90 °C. Above this temperature and in ambient light, this metastable allotrope transforms into the more stable black allotrope.

 Elemental antimony adopts a layered structure (space group R3̅m No. 166) whose layers consist of fused, ruffled, six-membered rings.
 The nearest and next-nearest neighbors form an irregular octahedral complex, with the three atoms in each double layer slightly closer than the three atoms in the next.
 This relatively close packing leads to a high density of 6.697 g/cm3, but the weak bonding between the layers leads to the low hardness and brittleness of antimony.